Azure/fta-manageddisks/azure-unmanageddiskreport/azure-unmanaged-disk-report.md

 # Run the script against 1 (one) subscription:
 .\UnmanagedDisksReport.ps1 -SubscriptionIDs @("xxxxx-xxxxxx-xxxxxxx-xxxxx") -ReportOutputFolder "C:\ScriptReports\"

-# Run the script against more than 1 (one) subscription:
+# Run the script against more than 1 (one) subscription and include premium:
 .\UnmanagedDisksReport.ps1 -SubscriptionIDs @("xxxxx-xxxxxx-xxxxxxx-xxxxx", "xxxxx-xxxxxx-xxxxxxx-xxxxx") -ReportOutputFolder "C:\ScriptReports\" -IncludePremium

 # Run the script against all subscriptions the account has access to: